flutter/website/src/docs/development/data-and-backend/state-mgmt/simple.md

 ScopedModel.of<CartModel>(context).add(item);
 ```

-Using the above line in a build method will not lead to any rebuilding.
+Using the above line in a build method will not cause this widget to rebuild when `notifyListeners` is called.

 Note: You can also use `ScopedModelDescendant<CartModel>(builder: myBuilder, rebuildOnChange: false)` but that's longer and requires you to define the builder function.